Pharmacy Residency Program

 Pharmacy Residency – Postgraduate Year Two, Internal Medicine

 The PGY1 Pharmacy Residency at Wyckoff Heights Medical Center will develop the graduate into a clinical pharmacist with the ability to function within a health system.
 The resident will rotate through 12 months of inpatient and ambulatory patient care experiences to foster independent clinical decision-making through established collaborative drug therapy management agreements.
 Residents will have the opportunity to obtain a teaching certificate through an affiliated school of pharmacy.
 They will have a faculty appointment at Touro College of Pharmacy, with opportunities to teach small group didactic academic sessions.
-Residents will complete at least one longitudinal research project and present the results at a peer reviewed professional meeting.
+Residents will complete at least one longitudinal research project and present the results at a professional meeting.

 Eligibility Requirements